susanBuck/dwa15-spring2019/php/php-and-html.md

 Today is <?=$day?>
 ```

-It's a small difference, but the terser syntax will be appreciated in complex HTML structures.
+It’s a small difference, but the terser syntax will be appreciated in complex HTML structures.

 With for loops, instead of writing this: